Create a new ad group

 Once you've created your new ad group, you'll most likely want to fill it out with more ads and keywords.
 You can do this by clicking on your ad group's name, then click on its Ads or Keywords tabs.

-- A single ad group may contain up to 50 text ads, and up to 20,000 individual targeting items (individual targeting items include keywords, negative keywords, placements, audience lists, and product targets).
+- A single ad group may contain up to 50 text ads, and up to 20,000 individual targeting items (individual targeting items include keywords, negative keywords, placements, audience lists, and product groups).
 In turn, a single campaign may contain up to 20,000 ad groups.

 - Use keyword matching options to help control which search terms will trigger your ad to appear.
 When you enter keywords, we'll make them broad match by default.
 This means your ad is eligible to appear when someone searches for any variation of those keywords.
 To use the other keyword matching options, you'll need to add special punctuation to your keywords.
 For example, with the exact match option, you can make your ad eligible to show only when someone searches for your exact keyword and nothing else.
 You just need to add brackets, like [tennis shoes], to your keyword.